vernedeng/LPODR/README.md

  But sometimes,  when the "old nexthop" equels to src, the metric of old nexthop is 0.
 I dont know why, but it seems make a very limited difference cuz each RREQ will be broadcast few times, expect the first time, metric works normally.

+#2020 12 9

+Bad performance.

+need to re-design.